abuzarmahmood/multicam_recording/README.txt

 2) Convert output video files using ffmpeg
 	-This is to get rid of a bug which prevents counting the total number of frames in the original video
+	-Compresses file to a smaller bitrate to save on space
 3) Split video according to a file marking the start and end of the videos and another file marking the starting point of every trial